 The Future of Logistics

-Advances in AI dash cams such as the VIA Mobile360 D700 are already beginning to transform the fleet management industry.
+Advances in AI video telematics systems and devices are already beginning to transform the fleet management industry.
 The continued development and integration of AI and cloud management tools will only accelerate this process.
 As the barriers to entry are now falling, enterprises of every size and scale can now begin to benefit from this digital driving revolution.